 And the date to take them down?

-The experts agree it’s January 5th, AKA Twelfth Night.
+The experts agree it’s January 5th, also known as the Twelfth Night.